jbobrow/OART-UT18-S21/Projects/Something Strange/Andrew/README.md

 2. **Triple click one of the blinks** to designate it as the target.
 3. Place the target blink somewhere across the space if you are solo, or, designate someone to place the target blink somewhere.
 PLACE THIS BLINK VERTICALLY.
 <img width="416" alt="Screen Shot 2021-04-09 at 2 26 18 PM" src="https://user-images.githubusercontent.com/78987969/114224818-919e6b80-993f-11eb-9cd4-9e531515d6b3.png">
+4. Single click one or two solo blinks.
+They will turn **green** place these in between you and the target somewhere.
-4. **Connect two blinks together** and **double click one of them** to activate its compass property.
+5. **Connect two blinks together** and **double click one of them** to activate its compass property.
 <img width="217" alt="Screen Shot 2021-04-14 at 10 57 42 PM" src="https://user-images.githubusercontent.com/78987969/114807689-db8ab580-9d74-11eb-9f98-39797e9ffa36.png">
 This is how the blinks should be held.
 Click the blink on the bottom (one with red outline in this case)

-5. Now, either single or double click the blink in your hand to determine which direction to take a step in.
+6. Now, either single or double click the blink in your hand to determine which direction to take a step in.
 1 click = 1 step.
 2 clicks = 2 steps.
-6. **Long press the TARGET blink to reset its properties and startover.
+7. **Long press the TARGET blink to reset its properties and startover.
 Or simply disconnect it and start over**

 ### Gameplay
 1. Click or double click your compass and try to get to the target blink in as little time as possible.